 Dengue virus has four different serotypes or subspecies (DEN-1, DEN-2, DEN-3 and DEN-4).
-Although each infection provides lifelong immunity to that specific serotype, a subsequent infection at a later stage with a different serotype increases the risk of a more extreme version of disease called dengue hemorrhagic fever (DHF).
+Although each infection provides lifelong immunity to that specific serotype, a subsequent infection at a later stage with a different serotype increases the risk of a more extreme version of a disease called dengue hemorrhagic fever (DHF).

-The data from National Vector Borne Disease Control Program (NCVBDCP, India) suggested that in 2017, the number of cases increased more than 4 times as compared to 2014.
+The data from National Vector Borne Disease Control Program (NCVBDCP, India) suggested that in 2017, the number of cases increased over 4 times as compared to 2014.
 Although infrequent, dengue infection killed 325 people in 2017, as opposed to 137 in 2014.
 There is incomplete data for 2018 but dengue infection rate has surged again this year, suggesting the epidemic is recurrent and here to stay.

 Misinformation on dengue and papaya